 Historical Notes: Jefferson purchased this plain, eight-day case clock in 1803, and it was probably used in the Monticello Kitchen.
 Isaac Briggs, a surveyor then residing in Philadelphia, arranged for the purchase from the prominent clockmaker Benjamin Ferris.
 The clock case has little ornamentation other than the freestanding columns supporting its flat-topped hod.
 Curiously, the dial bears the name of Thomas Dring, a little-known West Chester, Pennsylvania clockmaker who returned to his native England just before 1800.1

-Whether Dring or Ferris made the clock works in unclear.
+Whether Dring or Ferris made the clock works is unclear.
 Although Dring's signature is on the clock dial, Ferris clearly completed the clock in 1803 to Jefferson's order:

-Jefferson paid Ferris seventy dollars for the clock, its cae, and shipping costs.
-It was certainly intended for use in a room outside of the main house at Monticello, as Jefferson thought the Great Clock in the Entrance Hall "renders all chamber clocks unnecessary." the fact that the clock suffered considerable smoke damage in Jefferson's time suggests the kitchen as a likely site for its placement.
-Isaac, one of the Monticello's slaves, recalled that the only time Jefferson went into the kitchen was to wind the clock.
-A kitchen clock is also listed in Jefferson's Memorandum Book as one of four clocks repaired in 1817.
+Jefferson paid Ferris seventy dollars for the clock, its case, and shipping costs.3 It was certainly intended for use in a room outside of the main house at Monticello, as Jefferson thought the Great Clock in the Entrance Hall "renders all chamber clocks unnecessary."4 The fact that the clock suffered considerable smoke damage in Jefferson's time suggests the kitchen as a likely site for its placement.
+Isaac Granger, one of the Monticello slaves, recalled that the only time Jefferson went into the kitchen was to wind the clock.5 A kitchen clock is also listed in Jefferson's memorandum book as one of four clocks repaired in 1817.6

-↑ Jefferson to Robert Leslie, December 12, 1783, Thomas Jefferson Papers, University of Virginia.
+4. Jefferson to Robert Leslie, December 12, 1793, in PTJ, 27:507-08.
+Transcription available at Founders Online.
 The only other clock purchased after the Great Clock was an astronomical clock without a striking mechanism, which Jefferson kept near his cabinet for use in astronomical observations.